mkwok47/quant_portfolio/README.md

-# Portfolio
+# Quant Portfolio
 Samples of real code I wrote and use for personal algorithmic trading activities.
-Main APIs I work with are Alpaca Markets and TD Ameritrade.
-I intentionally do not include any novel/useful findings for obvious reasons.
+Main APIs I work with are Alpaca Markets and TD Ameritrade (for both data and brokerage order execution).
+For obvious reasons, the focus of the code shared is more so development/pipeline than research findings.

 Data Functionalities:
 1. minute_functions.py: functions that assist with researching and backtesting at the minutely-level